-is the sample autocorrelation at lag g.
+Table 1 reports the true values, posterior means, 95% credible intervals, p-values of convergence diagnostic test (CD) by Geweke (1992) and estimated inefficiency factors (IF).
+The inefficiency factor is defined as $1 + 2\sum{g=1}^{\infty} \rho(g)$ , where $\rho(g)$ is the sample autocorrelation at lag g.
 This is interpreted as the ratio of the numerical variance of the posterior mean from the chain to the variance of the posterior mean from hypothetical uncorrelated draws.
 The smaller the inefficiency factor becomes, the closer the MCMC sampling is to the uncorrelated sampling.

 The posterior means are all close to the true values, which suggests that our proposed algorithms work well.
-The inefficiency factors for the single-move sampler (the maximum is 1274) are larger than those for the multi-move sampler (the maximum is 201), which suggests that our proposed multi-move sampling method is efficient compared with the single-move sampling method.
+All p-values of convergence diagnostic (CD) tests are greater than 0.01, suggesting that there is no significant evidence against the convergence of the distribution of MCMC samples to the posterior distribution.
+The inefficiency factors for the single-move sampler (the maximum is 1098.0) are larger than those for the multi-move sampler (the maximum is 172.4).
+Further, Table 2 shows inefficiency factors for the latent variables $h_t$ and $g_t$ , t = 500, 1000, 1500.
+For $h_t$ ( $g_t$ ), t = 500, 1000, 1500, the inefficiency factors for the single-move sampler are about ten (forty) larger times than those for the multi-move sampler, which suggests that our proposed multi-move sampling method is efficient compared with the single-move sampling method.